 If Edgemont and Greenburgh do not contract for police services, then the village will likely contract with the Westchester County Department of Public Safety, or establish a village police department.
 In either instance, we would expect the Edgemont Board of Trustees to move to purchase a village ambulance, most likely managed by the GFD.
 This would afford Edgemont two benefits: 1) more favorable response times, since the vehicle’s home base would be on village-owned property on Central Avenue rather than on Route 119; and 2) it would allow Edgemont Village to offer and receive mutual aid from neighboring ambulance providers, including Greenburgh, Ardsley, Scarsdale, and Yonkers.

 The annual debt service cost of an ambulance is approximately $20,000.

 Will there be additional costs to implement a Basic Life Support transportation plan through the village fire department?

 Currently, the Town of Greenburgh bills only unincorporated residents for ambulance transports.
 The associated annual revenue is approximately $1.5 million.

 If Edgemont incorporates and operates its own ambulance transport service, it could continue to bill Edgemont residents for ambulance trips at the same pricing we are charged today.
 Assuming Edgemont ambulance usage of Greenburgh services in proportion to its population, the annual ambulance transport revenue to the village would conservatively range from $250,000 to $300,000.

-The feasibility study notes the potential expense of an ambulance and storage, but does not factor the associated debt service for those items, any EMTs/drivers, or any consumables expense.
-The budget impact of those costs (should they arise) is expected to be immaterial given the associated transportation revenue.
+The feasibility study notes the potential expense of an ambulance and storage, but does not factor in the associated debt service for those items or any EMTs/drivers that may be required.
+The budget impact of those costs (should they arise) is expected to be offset by the associated transportation revenue.